Economics with study abroad

 Course Learning and Teaching

-Students on this programme learn through a combination of lectures, seminars, workshops, informal but scheduled one-on-one support, and self-directed learning, such as research, reading, and writing.
+Students on this course learn through a combination of lectures, seminars, workshops, informal but scheduled one-on-one support, and self-directed learning, such as research, reading, and writing.

 Students can also attend an extensive programme of research-focused seminars where staff and visiting scholars present their cutting edge research.